West Virginia EBT Deposit Schedule for 2025

 Monthly EBT Deposit Schedule in West Virginia

-In West Virginia, SNAP benefits are deposited during the first nine days of the month.
-Your specific payment date is determined by the first letter of the head of household's last name.
+In West Virginia, the SNAP payment schedule distributes benefits during the first nine days of the month.
+Your specific deposit date is determined by the first letter of the head of household’s last name.

 • 1st of the month: Last names starting with B, X, Y, or Z